OOP

 CLOOPS was more like just coding with a bunch of OO primitives.

-Dave Crocker It appears to be remarkably difficult to teach people to keep things simple.
+It appears to be remarkably difficult to teach people to keep things simple.
 They constantly believe the way to enhance something is to add to the core.
 To be fair, it often does take extra effort to figure out how to make things simpler.
 So the adage about the letter being long, for lack of time, applies equally to design, including PL design.
-1

-Richard Welty systems anyone?
+Richard Welty

-Bernie Cosell I think Dave's right.
+I think Dave's right.
 If you barely know what you're doing in setting up the object model, you make this huge complicated cascade of object and inheritances and containers of objects.
 If you understand what you've got, you can make the object model a lot less deep, obscure and complicated

-Dave Crocker The "if you know" point hinges on maturity of the work, and of course for most interesting work at the start, we don't know.
+The "if you know" point hinges on maturity of the work, and of course for most interesting work at the start, we don't know.
 Hence most interesting design work has to be iterative, where the real challenge is having iterations able to refine or substan… See more

-Scott Brim reminds me of RISC/CISC/etc. 1
+reminds me of RISC/CISC/etc.

-Robert La Ferla Interesting but I have to disagree with the article.
+Interesting but I have to disagree with the article.
 Object-oriented programming made everything today possible.
 However, there were "horrible" languages like C++ that were complex and confusing which led to disasters.
 See: http://harmful.cat-v.org/software/c++/linus

 HARMFUL.CAT-V.ORG